Thick Skinned and Asymetrical Nose Aesthetic

 Structural Realignment

 The foundation of correction begins with correcting the underlying structures.
 Surgeons often use osteotomies to realign the nasal bones and septoplasty to correct septal deviations.
 Various cartilage grafts and cartilage shaping procedures can also be performed.
 The goal is to center the nose and improve symmetry.
+Some patients' septum may have ossified due to trauma and there may not be enough cartilage graft for nasal reconstruction.
+Even if it is a primary rhinoplasty, some patients, especially in cases of corneal cartilage, may require rib cartilage.
+You can discuss this situation in detail with your doctor during your examination.

 Improving Definition Despite Thick Skin